CDs vs High Yield Savings Accounts: Which Is Better?

 CDs vs high yield savings accounts: what are they and how to choose which one is right for you

 Before we get into the pros and cons of CDs vs high yield savings accounts and what they are, I want you to congratulate yourself for even considering this question.
-The fact that you are wondering which is better means that you have prioritized saving money.
+The fact that you're thinking about this means you're already prioritizing saving—and that matters a lot more than which specific account you end up choosing.

 Many people spend way too much time trying to find the perfect option, comparing interest rates, and even jumping from one account to another to get the highest rate.
 Or, they become overwhelmed with figuring out which option to choose and end up doing nothing.